reny77/reny77/README.md

 ## 🚀 What I Do

 - CEO at **Inera**, software company focused on digital platforms for tourism, culture and public administration
-- CEO & President at **Medialis**, developer of software platforms for occupational medicine and healthcare facilities
+- CEO & Chair at **Medialis**, developer of software platforms for occupational medicine and healthcare facilities
 - Interested in **AI systems, large-scale information platforms and digital ecosystems**